Sign In / Sign Out

 “Must See Mondays” concludes on April 23 with a talk on investigative reporting from Leonnig and Leonard Downie Jr., former executive editor of The Washington Post and Weil Family Professor of Journalism.
 The talk is part of the Cronkite School’s Paul J. Schatt Memorial Lecture, an annual event held in honor of the longtime Arizona Republic editor who taught journalism at ASU for more than 30 years.

-This fall marks the 20th semester for the lecture series, which has brought more than 235 lecturers and panelists since 2008.
+This spring marks the 20th semester for the lecture series, which has brought more than 235 lecturers and panelists since 2008.
 Participants have included Pulitzer Prize-winning reporters, national and international news correspondents, public relations executives and journalism innovators and entrepreneurs.